zhenjess/Birds_v2/README.md

 ## Features
 * User Authentication (Login / Sign Up)
 Login and Sign Up forms are rendered on same page with secure frontend to backend user authentication using BCrypt.
-Users can login or sign up to add shoes to his/her shopping cart and checkout.
+Users can login or sign up to add selected shoes to his/her shopping cart and checkout.

 * Users can view all possible pairs of shoes from the shoe collection.
 Shoe catalog dynamically adapts to display the entire shoe collection in an appealing way.
-The shoe selection is categorized explicitly through gender, material type, shoe model, and color.
+The shoe selection is categorized explicitly through gender, and further through material type, shoe style, and shoe color.
 Many shoe combinations are possible.
   * Users can learn more about the materials used to produce the pair through material links.

 * Users can add created cart items to shopping cart and checkout.